 2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
 Keep in mind, this is not recommended because it could void your warranty(ies).

 3) Continue to use recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Rob's Albertan Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Rob's Albertan Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!